jpbourgeon/pouchdb-nextjs-router/README.md

 ![live the code](https://img.shields.io/badge/live%20the%20code-%E2%98%85%E2%98%85%E2%98%85%E2%98%85-yellow) ![Github workflow status](https://img.shields.io/github/workflow/status/jpbourgeon/pouchdb-nextjs-router/continuous-integration) [![Version](https://img.shields.io/github/package-json/v/jpbourgeon/pouchdb-nextjs-router)](https://www.npmjs.com/package/pouchdb-nextjs-router)

 **pouchdb-nextjs-router** is a routing module that provides the minimal API to add a PouchDB HTTP endpoint to a next.js application.
-It features a powerful hooking system that allows you to customize its behaviour without hacking into the module.
+It features a powerful middleware system that allows you to customize its behaviour without hacking into the module.

 It is designed to be mounted into a [next.js API route](https://nextjs.org/docs/api-routes/introduction) to provide an endpoint for PouchDB instances to sync with.